- Born : 1810/11 Isle of Wight

 Meanwhile construction of St Thomas’s, Werneth had begun, only for work to be stopped for some considerable time due to a contractual dispute regarding the cost and suitability of the Bath stone which he had persuade the committee to accept in place of the stone originally specified.
 Although versions of events vary slightly, by the time the matter was finally determined by the Courts in 1856 Trimen was left with his reputation destroyed and in considerable financial difficulty, if not actually bankrupt.

-Although he maintained an office at Adelphi until 1871, his only known designs after 1856 were for Hornsey Road Wesleyan Methodist Chapel and Shaftesbury Congregational Church, Mustons Lane, Shaftesbury, Dorset, both of 1858, followed by an unsuccessful entry in the Manchester Assize Courts competition of 1859.
+Although he maintained an office at Adelphi until his death, his only known designs after 1856 were for Hornsey Road Wesleyan Methodist Chapel and Shaftesbury Congregational Church, Mustons Lane, Shaftesbury, Dorset, both of 1858, followed by an unsuccessful entry in the Manchester Assize Courts competition of 1859.
 In 1862 when the Patent Office granted a patent to Andrew Trimen, of No. 9, Adam Street, Adelphi, London, in the County of Middlesex, for an invention for “The protection and solidification of magnesian limestone and other stones, and for the prevention of the passage of water through the same.”